seewhyjay/tp/docs/UserGuide.md

 ### Notes about the GUI

 In order to use any `assignment` commands, you must first switch to the assignment view (using list-a).
-Otherwise you will receive an error message.
+Otherwise, you will receive an error message.

 In order to use any `internship` commands, you must first switch to the internship view (using list-i).
-Otherwise you will receive an error message.
+Otherwise, you will receive an error message.

 While there are clickable buttons such as the calendar navigation button and the options on the menu bar, CampusCompanion is a CLI-focused application, and as such, implements commands to do the same thing.
 For example: